Sine-Gordon dynamics in spin transport: Critical spin bias

 \section{Critical spin bias}

-We expect the transition from insulating ($\partial_t \phi_{\sigma} = 0$) to conducting ($\partial_t \phi_{\sigma} \neq 0$) to occur when the last term of Eq.~\eqref{eq:of_motion} is equal to the coefficient of the sine term.
-The critical spin bias is therefore
+In the absence of an exact solution to Eq.~\eqref{eq:of_motion} in the wire-and-leads geometry, we find the critical spin bias from the numerical solution.
+The form of the equation of motion however suggests a simple expression for the critical bias that we use as a reference value.
+Without the spatial derivative term $v_{\sigma}^2 \phi_{xx}$, Eq.~\eqref{eq:of_motion} describes for instance a Josephson junction driven with external current~\cite{Tinkham1996} or a planar pendulum driven with constant torque.
+These systems possess a critical drive, given by the coefficient of the cosine, below which a stationary solution exists and above which the solution increases with time.
+Based on the similar form of the equation of motion Eq.~\eqref{eq:of_motion}, we expect the transition from insulating ($\partial_t \phi_{\sigma} = 0$) to conducting ($\partial_t \phi_{\sigma} \neq 0$) to occur when the last term of Eq.~\eqref{eq:of_motion} is equal to the coefficient of the sine term.
+We therefore define the expression

+for the critical bias and study whether this value is reproduced by the numerical solution.
+Here, we again set $\hbar = 1$.

-where we again set $\hbar = 1$.
-This critical bias can be connected to the threshold voltage $V_{\text{th}}$ in the Landau-Zener dielectric breakdown in band and Mott insulators~\cite{OkaAoki2003, OkaAoki2005, OkaAoki2010, TanakaYonemitsu2013, TakasanKawakami2019}.
-For a one-dimensional insulator of length $L$, the dielectric breakdown was found to be governed by the electric field $E_{\text{th}} = V_{\text{th}}/L \sim \Delta^2/W$, where $\Delta$ is the charge gap and $W$ the bandwidth, when the wire length is larger than the correlation length $\xi = W/\Delta$~\cite{TanakaYonemitsu2013}.
+This critical bias can be connected to the threshold voltage $V_{\text{th}}$ in the Landau-Zener dielectric breakdown in band and Mott insulators~\cite{OkaAoki2003, OkaAoki2005, OkaAoki2010, HeidrichMeisnerDagotto2010, TanakaYonemitsu2013, TakasanKawakami2019}.
+For a one-dimensional insulator of length $L$, numerical results of nonequilibrium Green's function calculations indicate that the dielectric breakdown is governed by the electric field $E_{\text{th}} = V_{\text{th}}/L \sim \Delta^2/W$, where $\Delta$ is the charge gap and $W$ the bandwidth, when the wire length is larger than the correlation length $\xi = W/\Delta$~\cite{TanakaYonemitsu2013}.
 For wires shorter than the correlation length, the threshold voltage was found to be approximately given by the gap, $V_{\text{th}} \sim \Delta$~\cite{TanakaYonemitsu2013}.

 We may compare these results to the sine-Gordon model deep in the massive phase ($y_{1\perp} \to \infty$, $K_{\sigma} \to 0$), where an expression for the spin gap is available.
 The cosine term in the Hamiltonian can be expanded around a minimum, resulting in a quadratic mass term $\sim M^2 \phi_{\sigma}^2$ where the phonon mass